VSED and VSPeC

 For a full discussion of this issue, see here.

-Therefore, it can be concluded that the common law permits VSED as a path to death and this legal status only changes if the common law is displaced by legislation.
+Therefore, it can be concluded that the common law permits VSED/VSPeC as a path to death and this legal status only changes if the common law is displaced by legislation.
 As issues relating to consent and capacity in the context of health care are a matter of provincial and territorial jurisdiction, we now turn to an analysis of relevant provincial and territorial legislation.

 Competent individuals are legally permitted to refuse oral and artificial nutrition and hydration in all provinces and territories across Canada.
 Previously competent persons are legally permitted to refuse artificial nutrition and hydration through a valid advance directive in all provinces and territories across Canada.
 Previously competent individuals can refuse oral nutrition and hydration through a valid advance directive in Newfoundland and Labrador, Nova Scotia, Prince Edward Island, Quebec, Ontario, Alberta, British Columbia, Yukon, and Nunavut.
-In New Brunswick, Manitoba, Saskatchewan, and the Northwest Territories the legal status of VSED for a previously competent person refusing oral hydration and nutrition through an advance directive is less certain.
+In New Brunswick, Manitoba, Saskatchewan, and the Northwest Territories the legal status of VSED/VSPeC for a previously competent person refusing oral hydration and nutrition through an advance directive is less certain.

 Green indicates permitted